brinux/CommandLineConfigurationProvider/README.md

 ```
 Command line commands (verbs) are threated defining a class for each one of them and by setting one of its methods as the "verb-handler".
 ```
-// Indicated that the class handled a specific verb whose parameters are provided in the annotation.
+// Indicated that the class handled a specific verb whose parameters are provided in the attribute.
 [CommandLineParserVerb("run", "Runs the application.", Aliases = new string[] { "-r" })]
 public class RunVerb : IRunVerb
 {